carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 #### Medical

-We will have basic madication and first aid support at the venue.
+We will have basic medication and first aid support at the venue.
 The closest pharmacy is within 5 minutes walking distance, on the UCD campus ([Procare Pharmacy UCD](https://goo.gl/maps/hoxNWogRPWE2), Phone: 017163840).
-If you have any specific medical needs, let the organizers know in advanced so that they make the neccessary arrangements for you.
+If you have any specific medical needs, let the organizers know in advance so that they make the necessary arrangements for you.
 See *Emergency* for other relevant contact lists.

 #### Mentoring